microsoft/pai/src/internal-storage/README.md

 ## PAI Internal Storage

-Internal Storage is designed to make database and other stateful applications available in PAI.
-It leverages `loop device` in Linux to provide a storage with strictly limited quota.
+Internal Storage is designed to create a limited size storage in PAI.
+The storage can be used by database service or other stateful application internally.
+It leverages [`loop device`](http://man7.org/linux/man-pages/man4/loop.4.html) in Linux to provide a storage with strictly limited quota.
 The default service configuration for internal storage is:

 ```yaml
 internal-storage: